Swinton Estate: History

 Danby was not finished: further Gothic alterations were effected by Robert Lugar: turrets and battlements were added, so that the building took on the appearance of a castle; the richly furnished museum of minerals, which has since become a family chapel, was built, and at the same time a tower Describing a tour which he made in 1829, the poet Robert Southey remarked, "The most interesting person whom I saw during this expedition was Mr Danby of Swinton Park, a man of very large fortune, and now very old."
 During the early 19th century the building was substantially altered, and two-storey west and north wings were added.
 Danby died in 1833, but his widow continued to live at the house with her second husband, naval officer Octavius Vernon Harcourt (High Sheriff for 1849) until her own death in 1879.
 She devised her Yorkshire estates to George, fifth son of Sir Robert Affleck, Bt., a member of the family of William Danby's mother, who then took the name Danby.

 The castle was bought in 1888 by Samuel Cunliffe-Lister, who added a third floor and enlarged the dining room.
 Samuel's granddaughter Molly and her husband Philip came to live at Swinton in 1924 and took the name of Cunliffe-Lister.
 Philip was created Viscount Swinton in 1935 and the 1st Earl of Swinton in 1955.
-During the Second World War Harrogate Ladies College occupied part of the premises.
+During the Second World War, Harrogate Ladies College occupied part of the premises.
 In 1974 Molly Cunliffe-Lister died, and the castellated house was rented out.

 From 1976 to 1998, the castle was occupied by the Lindley Educational Trust.
 Mark Cunliffe-Lister, the great-grandson of Molly, along with his mother, brother and sister, bought back the castle in May 2000.
 On 17 June 2000 Mark and Felicity (styled by courtesy as Lord and Lady Masham) married.
 After their honeymoon, they moved to Swinton and set up the family business here.
 The 42 bedroom luxury castle hotel was opened in 2001, having undergone extensive refurbishment.
 The hotel was featured on the BBC television series Amazing Hotels: Life Beyond the Lobby.

+Architecture

+House

+The house is built of stone with embattled parapets and hipped stone slate roofs, and consists of a main range and recessed wings.
+The east front has three storeys, and five bays, with an octagonal tower at each end.
+In the centre is a four-storey round tower with a porte cochère and round-headed sash windows.
+Elsewhere, the windows are mullioned, with sashes and hood moulds.
+The north wing has three storeys, twelve bays and octagonal towers.

+Inside, the drawing room on the ground floor is in neoclassical style, and retains its original plasterwork and chimneypiece.
+Along with the two adjoining rooms, it was designed by James Wyatt.
+On the first floor is a panelled room, designed by John Carr.
+The rear wing has a three-storey 19th-century staircase.